-Recommended Policy: Identify terrestrial features in the Graham Creek watershed not yet known
+Recommended Policy: Identify terrestrial features not yet known

-Identify and map terrestrial features in the Graham Creek watershed through continual data collection or through new information or correction of previous inaccurate or incomplete information.
+Identify and maps terrestrial features through continual data collection or through new information or correction of previous inaccurate or incomplete information.

 Rationale and Integration: This policy allows for the identification of terrestrial features and systems that are currently unknown and allows for the integration of new sciences and future research into regulation and planning.

-Recommended Policy: Reduce the impact of development on the Terrestrial natural heritage system and significant features
+Recommended Policy: Reduce the impact of development on the terrestrial natural heritage system and significant features

-- Existing policies specified by the Oak Ridges Moraine Conservation Plan currently in municipal official plans in relation to terrestrial features are supported (Appendix F). - Development within and in proximity to terrestrial features throughout the Graham Creek watershed is prohibited or restricted for the protection of terrestrial habitat in accordance with the following: - All development with respect to land within terrestrial features and the 30-metre vegetation protection zone (or as determined otherwise as indicated in Appendix F) is prohibited or restricted except for the following: - Forest, fish and wildlife management - Conservation and flood or erosion control projects, but only if they are determined to be necessary in the public interest after all alternatives have been considered - Transportation, infrastructure and utilities as described in Section 41 of the Oak Ridges Moraine Conservation Plan, but only if the need for the project has been demonstrated and there is no reasonable alternative - Low-intensity recreational uses as described in Section 37 of the Oak Ridges Moraine Conservation Plan - Development related to existing urban, rural and agricultural uses, subject to area-specific policies. - Development practices should not impede the movement of flora and fauna within the natural heritage system. - Site-specific environmental impact assessment may be required to protect natural heritage features or functions.
+- Policies specified in the Oak Ridges Moraine Conservation Plan are encouraged. - Development within and in proximity to terrestrial features throughout the regional study area is prohibited or restricted for the protection of terrestrial habitat in accordance with the following: - All development with respect to land within terrestrial features and the 30-metre vegetation protection zone (or as determined otherwise as indicated in Appendix F) is prohibited or restricted except for the following: - Forest, fish and wildlife management - Conservation and flood or erosion control projects, but only if they are determined to be necessary in the public interest after all alternatives have been considered - Transportation, infrastructure and utilities as described in Section 41 of the Oak Ridges Moraine Conservation Plan, but only if the need for the project has been demonstrated and there is no reasonable alternative - Low-intensity recreational uses as described in Section 37 of the Oak Ridges Moraine Conservation Plan - Development related to existing urban, rural and agricultural uses, subject to area-specific policies. - Development practices should not impede the movement of flora and fauna within the natural heritage system. - Site-specific environmental impact assessment may be required to protect natural heritage features or functions.